 The carrying amounts of the Company's financial instruments, including cash, accounts payable and accrued liabilities, income tax payable and related party payable approximate fair value due to their most maturities.

 Reclassification

-Certain prior period amounts have been reclassified to conform to the three months ended March 31, 2009 and 2008 presentations.
+Certain prior period amounts have been reclassified to conform to current year presentations.

 Recent Accounting Pronouncements

 Recent accounting pronouncements that the Company has adopted or that will be required to adopt in the future are summarized below.